libreprojectss/Recyclo_Frontend/Readme.md

-# Recyclo - E-Waste Recycling Startup Project
+# Recyclo - E-Waste Recycling Project

 ![Recyclo Logo](/path/to/logo.png) <!-- Replace with the actual path to your logo image -->